-In addition, tree trimming throughout the year helps meet the rigors of winter operations by maintaining proper clearances around electrical systems and helping to protect against tree-related outages.
-Mon Power tree contractors expect to complete trimming along more than 4,500 circuit miles of electric lines in 2017.
+Tree trimming is another key to preparing our system to meet the rigors of winter operations by maintaining proper clearances around electrical systems and helping to protect against tree-related outages.
+Mon Power tree contractors have trimmed nearly 3,800 circuit miles of electric lines since January.

 Employee safety also is a priority during the winter.
 Mon Power's cold-weather operational procedures are reviewed with linemen, substation electricians, and meter readers in advance of any frigid conditions.
 Mon Power personnel often take extra measures to stay warm when working in extreme cold to restore power after an outage.
 Crews also could be delayed by treacherous driving conditions.